Accelerated-Cloud-Storage/ACSSetup/examples/python/README.md

 python s3_multipart_test.py  # multipart upload (5 MiB + 2 MiB)
 ```

-### How client initialization works in these examples
+### How client initialization works in these setup guides

 - The client is created with `endpoint_url=S3_ENDPOINT` to target your endpoint.
 - Region is taken from `AWS_REGION`/`AWS_DEFAULT_REGION` (fallback: `S3_REGION`).